Home > Shop By Condition > Digestive Problems > Dog Acid Reflux

 Diseases - Symptoms of GERD or acid stomach may be due to diseases such as cancer, liver or kidney disease.

-What to Do About Dog Acid Reflux at Night
+Dog Acid Reflux at Night Treatment

 Acid reflux in dogs can cause discomfort, irritation, and a burning sensation in the esophagus due to the backflow of stomach acid.
 This discomfort may lead to symptoms such as regurgitation, vomiting, restlessness and swallowing noises.
 Here are some reasons why acid reflux in dogs might be more noticeable or problematic at night: